Ringgit estimated to drop to RM3.35 to RM3.45 range against Singdollar

 Over the past month, the Singapore dollar has strengthened from the 1.43 level to 1.41 against the greenback.

-The Singapore central bank uses the exchange rate as its main policy tool to counter imported inflation concerns, unlike Malaysia, which manages monetary policy through interest rate.
+The Singapore central bank uses the exchange rate as its main policy tool to counter imported inflation concerns, unlike Malaysia which manages monetary policy through interest rate.

-This week, economists anticipate the US central bank to raise interest rates aggressively by three quarters of a percentage point, laying the ground to reach 5 per cent by March next year, in order to rein in inflation.
+Economists expect the US central bank to raise interest rates aggressively by three quarters of a percentage point, laying the ground to reach 5 per cent by March 2023, in order to rein in inflation.
+This will strengthen the US dollar, which is at its strongest since the early 2000s against a basket of other major currencies.

-Year to date, the US dollar has strengthened by about 13.7 per cent against the ringgit on Tuesday.
+Year to date, the US dollar strengthened by about 13.7 per cent against the ringgit on Tuesday.

 Johns Hopkins University Eni Professor of international economics Michael Plummer foresees the ringgit tumbling close to 4.90 against the US dollar by end-2022 before falling further to 5.00 in the first quarter of 2023.